-If you have been away from the workforce for a while as a stay-at-home mom or dad, your resume likely needs an update.
+But if you decide to return to work after being out of the workforce for a while, it can be challenging to kick off a job search.
+Updating your resume is the first and most important step to take.
 With time away from a paying position and a gap since your last job title, how can you make sure hiring managers don't flip past your resume?
 What can you put on your resume so that you're taken seriously as a qualified candidate?

 Describe any volunteer work using the same action words as you'd use for paid work.
 Showcase accomplishments (e.g., "Raised twice as much money in the school's silent auction as the previous year" or "Balanced the school's PTA budget, tracking thousands of dollars in expenditures and donations") with the same direct language as you use in bullets describing past positions.